TOP

 • Schloss Dagstuhl strives to improve diversity and balance with regards to the gender of the participants.
 We are convinced that such diversity is very desirable.
 Moreover, our funders deem it important.
 Therefore, we strongly encourage organizers to make an effort in ensuring adequate gender balance in the invitee list.

 The participation of researchers with disabilities is welcome.
-Schloss Dagstuhl provides accessible facilities, and barrier-free rooms are available upon request.
+Schloss Dagstuhl provides accessible facilities, and a low-barrier room is available upon request.

 Proposals from and/or involving participants from under-represented groups are welcome.